evanrolfe/test/README.md

 ## Buyer

 ### Buyer Enquiry: http://yacht-fractions.co.uk/buyer/create
-* (FAIL: Email Address) Validates: valid email address, all required fields, terms and conditions checked
+* 1. (PASS) (Completed 12/11/12 - 20:45) Validates: valid email address, all required fields, terms and conditions checked
-* (FAIL: Error message displays twice on share sizes) Validates: only numbers can be entered for: share size min/max, budget min/max, length min/max
+* 2. (PASS) (Completed 12/11/12 - 20:55) Error message displays twice on share sizes.
+Validates: only numbers can be entered for: share size min/max, budget min/max, length min/max
-* (FAIL) Validates: email is not already used
+* 3. (PASS) (Completed 12/11/12 - 21:00) Validates: email is not already used
+* 4. (PASS) (Completed 12/11/12 - 21:45) Does NOT prompt "Are you sure..." the user on submit
 * (PASS) Budget Min/Max Field: the following input should be accepted: "10000.00", "10 000", "10,000"
 * (PASS) Select three yachts which interest you" should be highlighted in Admin->Buyer->Find Yachtshares
 * (PASS) Email sent to buyer and admin containing correct information
 * (PASS) Email displays fractions instead of decimals for share sizes
 * (PASS) Terms and conditions appears at end of form
 * (PASS) Conversion of feet to meters (if feet selected)
-* (FAIL: Does not save feet/meters dropdown and selected boats of interest, saves everything else though) "Save for later" - check it works on closing the window
 * (PASS) "Save for later" - Does not save the terms and conditions check box
 * (PASS) After submitting display thank you page with link back to yachtfractions home page
 * (PASS) Closing the browser prompts the user "Are you sure..."
-* (FAIL) Does NOT prompt "Are you sure..." the user on submit

 ## Seller